openimis/database_ms_sqlserver/README.md

 * create a new database (i.e. openIMIS.X.Y.Z where X.Y.Z is the openIMIS database version)

-* Execute the initial database creation script (from [Empty databases](./Empty%20databases/) folder) to your SQL Server using SSMS or shell.
-(The default empty database to create is openIMIS_ONLINE.sql)
+* Execute the initial database creation script; FullEmpytDatabase.sql or fullDemoDatabase.sql, see "creating SQL script" to get it

 ### Upgrading

-In order to upgrade from the previous version of openIMIS database (see [Versioning](#versioning) section), execute the migration script from [Migration script](./Migration%20script/) folder.
-We recommend that you create a backup of your openIMIS database before executing the migration script.
+In order to upgrade from the previous version of openIMIS database (see [Versioning](#versioning) section), execute the migration script (fullMigrationSript), see "creating SQL script" to get it

 ## Deployment